manvendra-8822/manvendra-8822/README.md

 ### Hi there 👋
 ![](https://github.com/manvendra-8822/manvendra-8822/blob/main/HI%20!%20I%20AM%20MANVENDRA.gif?raw=true)

+**About Me 🧑**
+-I am currently an engineering student and I am studying Computer engineering.
+-💻I am a coder with a passion for learning new technologies and solving problems.
-I am currently a student and I am learning and working in the areas of Web Development, UI/UX Designing and Graphic Designing.
+- I am learning and working in the areas of Web Development, UI/UX Designing and Graphic Designing.
+- 🌱 I’m currently to learning Full-Stack (MERN) Web Development
+- 👯 I’m looking to collaborate on  I'm looking to collaborate with other developers and designers to create front-end applications.
+- 📫 How to reach me: manvendrarajsinghmanny@gmail.com

 <div style="margin-top:50px">